 David A. Sprecace, P.C. provides high-quality legal services in the areas of:

-We can help establish your business, providing sound legal advice on the “who, what, when, where, and why” of business formation and operation to help minimize the need for litigation services.
-If the need for litigation services arises, though, you can count on us to vigorously assert your claims and defenses administratively and in federal and state court.
-With clients from Alaska to Florida and Hawaii to Connecticut, we strive to offer personal service and excellent results, quickly and cost-efficiently.
+Attorney David A. Sprecace, P.C. can help establish your business, providing sound legal advice on the “who, what, when, where, and why” of business formation and operation to help minimize the need for litigation services.
+If the need for litigation services arises, though, you can count on him to vigorously assert your claims and defenses administratively and in federal and state court.
+With clients from Alaska to Florida and Hawaii to Connecticut, he strives to offer personal service and excellent results, quickly and cost-efficiently.

 Dealing with the IRS is a serious matter.
 Taxpayers who “go it alone” usually get into more tax trouble, then end up hiring a tax lawyer anyway.
 Don’t take the chance of increasing your IRS troubles.
 Visit our FAQ page on this website, and call us for representation before the IRS with any tax problem.

 Payroll tax.
 Some undercapitalized businesses may “pyramid” in the nonpayment of taxes, which only makes an IRS Revenue Officer more determined to get the business into compliance, or to shut it down.
 As a tax lawyer practicing since 1993 in Denver, I can help get your company into return-filing and tax-paying compliance.
 If your company owes payroll taxes, it is time to take a serious look at the cash flow of the business, and any management and marketing problems that may be causing your company to fail at this integral part of the business.

 Unfiled tax returns.
 If you fail to file your tax return, the IRS can file a return for you (based on information it receives from entities that pay you) several years from now, and assess not only the tax, but years of penalty and interest.
 You may end up owing much more that you would have if you had filed your return on time, resulting in liens, levies, and other tax-collection action.